 Any student or staff member with a concern about a potentially violent incident must report the concern or suspicion to the superintendent, principal, guidance counselor, teacher or social workers.
 Such reports will be kept confidential.
-When deemed necessary by the superintendent, the Crisis Response Team or School Resource Officer (SRO) may be asked to assess the potential for a crisis in relation to any such report.
+When deemed necessary by the superintendent, the Crisis Response Team or School Resource Officer may be asked to assess the potential for a crisis in relation to any such report.

 The Chenango Valley district has established a crisis intervention program.
 This program has included Crisis Response Team training for district and building team members.
-Team members attend school safety seminars hosted annually by Utica National Insurance Company as well as other providers.
+Team members also attend the New York State Education Department yearly update and attend school safety seminars hosted annually by Utica National Insurance Company.

-The district will continue to use the communication and violence prevention segments of Non-Violent Crisis Intervention, Mental Health First Aid, Zones of Regulation, Character Education, Olweus Bullying Prevention Program and other curriculum-related programs to improve and increase communication and violence awareness among students and between students and staff.
+The district will continue to use the communication and violence prevention segments of the Child Assault Prevention, Character Education, Olweus Bullying Prevention Program and other curriculum-related programs to improve and increase communication and violence awareness among students and between students and staff.